 Your first thought might be: “I already have all my logs landing in a LAW.
 Why not just export them from there to a storage account?”

 Azure has a feature for exactly this: LAW data export.
 It lets you configure continuous export of data from your workspace to a storage account.
 You set it up, point it at your storage account, and your logs flow automatically.
-Perfect, right?

 The Fallback: Dual Diagnostic Settings

-With LAW data export off the table (or at least off the AzureDiagnostics table), the fallback strategy is straightforward enough: configure each resource with two diagnostic settings - or in some cases, a single diagnostic setting that sends directly to storage for logs you don’t need in the LAW at all.
+With LAW data export off the table (or at least off the AzureDiagnostics table), the fallback strategy is straightforward: configure each resource with two diagnostic settings - or in some cases, a single diagnostic setting that sends directly to storage for logs you don’t need in the LAW at all.

 1. One sends logs to the LAW for short-term operational use.